As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How Many Different Varieties Exist for Quartz Crystals?

 This form of Quartz is synthetically enhanced with the help of a coating.
 This coating is a father created from gold and other metals.
-The coating also gives a neon blue or other neon color to these crystals.
+The coating also gives these crystals a neon blue or other neon color.

-An opaque form of compact Quartz, it contains small mica, hematite, or goethite scales.
-These scales result in offering a glistening effect.
+An opaque form of compact Quartz contains small mica, hematite, or goethite scales.
+These scales offer a glistening effect.

-Aventurine is also classified as a rock because of its natural chemical composition oils quite similar to several minerals.
+Aventurine is also classified as a rock because of its natural chemical composition, which is quite similar to several minerals.
 However, the majority of scientists see this form as a variety of Quartz.

-As a blue variety of Quartz, it is most commonly used by faith healers to offer healing qualities to the users.
+As a blue variety of Quartz, faith healers most commonly use it to offer healing qualities to the users.
 It is highly uncommon in nature and rarely in crystal form.

-That means that there are smaller and sharper crystals grown on top of the cactus quartz.
-Cactus Quartz can only be found in Boekenhouthoek (Magaliesberg) in South Africa.
+That means that smaller and sharper crystals are grown on top of the cactus quartz.
+Cactus quartz can only be found in Boekenhouthoek (Magaliesberg), South Africa.

-One of the most common forms of Quartz, it’s a specific, microcrystalline form Quartz.
-It is quite similar to naturally occur Quartz in terms of chemical composition, however, has a different structure, where Quartz crystals are so tiny that cannot be seen with a naked eye.
+One of the most common forms of Quartz is a specific, microcrystalline form of Quartz.
+It is quite similar to naturally occurring Quartz in terms of chemical composition; however, it has a different structure, where Quartz crystals are so tiny that they cannot be seen with the naked eye.

 This form of Quartz is often found in yellow, orange, or brown colors.
 These can often be a combination of these colors.